ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

 ### Advanced Import Regions

-Note that is possible to direct imports at previously generated files to prevent the tool from overwritting data, eg
+Note that is possible to direct imports at previously generated files to effectively prevent the tool from overwritting data, eg

 ``` python
 ## import question_name/server.py as server.py ##